Skip to content

 This is where you can put limits on event capacity, an “Agree To Terms” button, and notification options.

 The next section is “Reset Quantities Per Instance.”
 This checkbox comes automatically checked.
-For events with multiple dates, make sure this is checked if you would like to sell the same number of tickets for each day that the event runs.
+For events with multiple dates, ensure this is checked if you would like to sell the same number of tickets for each day the event runs.

-Under that we have “Registration Notifications.”
-This also comes automatically checked.
+Under that, we have “Registration Notifications.”
+This is also automatically checked.
 Uncheck it if you do not want to be informed whenever a registration is confirmed.

 The Payout Account will only be selectable if and when you set up a Stripe Account through Localist to accept payments through the Localist system itself.
-Since a credit card needs to be on file with Localist for payment through a Stripe account, and GSU does not and will not set one up, you will not have this option.
+Since a credit card needs to be on file with Localist for payment through a Stripe account, and GSU does not and will not set one up, this option will not be available.

 And finally, we have “Compliance Level.”
-You can select from the following options: “Light (click-wrap ‘I agree to the terms.’)”, which will tell the user that by completing the registration they agree to the general terms; “Strong (checkbox ‘I agree to the terms.’)”, which will display the terms and a checkbox that says “I agree” that must be checked in order to complete registration; or “Hardcore (terms in a window, plus checkbox ‘I agree to the terms.’)”, which has all the above, and any extra terms you wish to include yourself.
+You can select from the following options: “Light (click-wrap ‘I agree to the terms.’)”, which will tell the user that by completing the registration, they agree to the general terms; “Strong (checkbox ‘I agree to the terms.’)”, which will display the terms and a checkbox that says “I agree” that must be checked to complete registration; or “Hardcore (terms in a window, plus checkbox ‘I agree to the terms.’)”, which includes all the above and any additional terms you wish to include.
 If you select “Hardcore,” a new field will appear wherein you can add any additional compliance text that your attendees may need to agree to.

 After all that, click on the “Save and Continue” button.